haxer-max/Ascii_snake_game/README.md

 ```

-> This Windows only since linux users don't play game.
+> This game is Windows only since linux users don't play game.
 Also linux doesn't have msvcrt library.